 Have students tag places where illustrations and written text align, where they diverge, and where one expands the other.
-Realizing the ways the illustration and written text interplay often leads to a greater understanding of the story.
+Realizing the ways illustration and written text interplay often leads to a greater understanding of the story.

-Witches of Brooklyn by Sophie Escabasse (Page 27)
+Witches of Brooklyn (Page 27)